Worksheet: Reaction Rate

 In this worksheet, we will practice describing the rate of a chemical reaction and explaining the effect of heat on the rate of reaction using the collision theory.

-Collision theory states that chemical reactions occur when particles (for example, atoms or molecules) collide.
+Collision theory states that chemical reactions occur when particles (e.g., atoms or molecules) collide.
 Which of the following, according to collision theory, does not play a part in determining the rate of a reaction?

 - AThe activation energy for the reaction